 A common event objective that we hear from event planners is the desire to make sessions more interactive and engaging for attendees.
 An easy way to achieve this is to introduce live polls or allow attendees to submit questions to the speakers through an event app.
-However, this approach means you have to get buy-in and prepare your event speakers on how to execute these tools.
+However, this approach means you have to get buy-in and begin preparing event speakers to effectively execute these tools.

 Depending on the speaker’s familiarity with these event app features, there may be some resistance in adopting the tools as an additional way to further engage the audience.

-In order to prepare your event speakers, here are some easy steps to make this step seem less daunting and get your speakers onboard to run and facilitate their own interactive sessions!
+Preparing event speakers is easy, here are some steps to make this step seem less daunting and get your speakers onboard to run and facilitate their own interactive sessions!
 With a little planning and education, attendees will be able to experience an engaging and interactive session.

 Step 1: Be Strategic About Execution

 Before you introduce the idea of an interactive session to your speakers, it’s important to consider how you are going to use this functionality throughout your event rather than just as a one-off during a session.